vicentimartins/challenge-netshowme/README.md

 ### How to execute the tests

-> After run the project tests a new path will be created.
-It's possible access it in *src/tests/reports*
+> After run the project tests a new path will be created: *src/tests/reports*.
+There is allocated all tests information
+> that can be easily accessed via the web browser.

 1. Create a database test:
 ```bash